Skip to main content

 )

-Retrieving Task History
+Retrieving Job History

-# Get complete history for a task
+# Get complete history for a job

-task_history = await memory.get_task_history(
+job_history = await memory.get_job_history(

 include_context=True